Alphabetical list:

 About ED

 Erectile dysfunction (ED, "male impotence") is a sexual dysfunction characterized by the inability to develop or maintain an erection of the penis sufficient for satisfactory sexual performance.
-An erection occurs as a hydraulic effect due to blood entering and being retained in sponge-like bodies within the penis.
-The process is most often initiated as a result of sexual arousal, when signals are transmitted from the brain to nerves in the pelvis.
-Erectile dysfunction is indicated when an erection is ...Section: Erectile Dysfunction
+An erection occurs as a hydraulic effect due to blood entering and being retained in sponge-like bodies ...Section: Erectile Dysfunction